makerdao/community/governance-exercises/MagicRWA Standing order changes.md

 Please review the discussion [thread](https://forum.makerdao.com/txxx) to help inform your position before voting.

-**Note**: The existing standing order for the MagicRWA vault trust related to ALM transfers to maintain the DAI peg is invalidated as a result of this standing order.
+**Note**: The existing standing order for the MagicRWA vault trust related to ALM transfers to maintain the DAI peg is invalidated as a result of this proposed standing order.
 The ALM order will be replaced shortly once the new version has been fully drafted.
 A forum [poll](link to forum poll) has been created to help judge community sentiment on the logic for the replacement ALM order.

 ## Outcomes